-You must ensure that your proxy setting is disabled.
-Refer to the appropriate browser and perform the following steps:
+You must ensure that the proxy setting is disabled.

-- For users with Netscape, perform the following steps: - 1.
+- For Netscape, perform the following steps: - 1.
 Open your Netscape browser and click Edit -> Preferences.
 The Preferences window is displayed. - 2.
 From the left side category, click Advanced to expand the sub options.
 The sub option Proxies is displayed. - 3.
 Click Proxies.
 The Proxies window is displayed. - 4.
-There are three options.
-Select the radio button which states, Direct connection to Internet. - For users with Internet Explorer, perform the following steps: - 1.
-Click Tools -> Internet Options -> Connections -> LAN Settings. - 2.
-Uncheck the Use a proxy server box.
+Select Direct connection to Internet. - For Internet Explorer, perform the following steps:

+- 1. Click Tools -> Internet Options -> Connections -> LAN Settings. - 2.
+Click to clear the Use a proxy server box.

-• "Configuring a cluster using the SAN Volume Controller Console"
+"Overview of creating a cluster using the SAN Volume Controller Console" on